 - Good nutrition has been correlated with academic success

 - Processed foods have been linked to poorer mental health.
 A diet that is high in processed foods, sugar and saturated fat is more likely to lead to poor mental health.

 - The government’s Eatwell guidelines still offer the best and simplest advice for healthy eating, both for physical health and mental health.
-See p5 in this report for a summary of Eatwell.

 - Poor mental health is particularly associated with deficiencies in certain vitamins and minerals.
 For example: